 Preparations and extraction: Fifteen ant nests were gathered and submerged in distilled water.
 After sorting the leaves, the ants were filtered out and the leaves were ground in a mortar.
-600 ml of methanol were used to thoroughly extract 64.9 g of the crushed ants over the course of an 8-hour period in a Soxhlet extractor.
+600 ml of methanol was used to thoroughly extract 64.9 g of the crushed ants over the course of an 8-hour period in a Soxhlet extractor.
 To create a semi-solid extract.
-The crude extract was concentrated using rotary evaporator (Model RE, 200, USA) at 50 °C.

-Fractionations of the crude extract: The crude methanolic extract was fractionated into hexane and ethyl acetate fractions using separating funnel.
-The recovered fractions from the methanol extract of OL were evaporated using rotary evaporator, the two portions were condensed and characterized using gas chromatography mass spectrometry (GC-MS).
+The crude extract was concentrated using a rotary evaporator (Model RE, 200, USA) at 50°C. Fractionations of the crude extract: The crude methanolic extract was fractionated into hexane and ethyl acetate fractions using a separating funnel.
+The recovered fractions from the methanol extract of OL were evaporated using a rotary evaporator, and the two portions were condensed and characterized using gas chromatographymass spectrometry (GC-MS).

-Experimental animals: Mature Swiss mice (Mus musculus) weighing 25 - 35 g of either sex obtained from animal house of Department of Pharmacology & Toxicology, Faculty of Pharmacy, University of Benin, were used.
-Mice were housed in plastic cages with sawdust as beddings and kept in a room with controlled temperature (25 ^oC) under a 12 : 12 hour light/dark cycle and a free access to food and water supplied ad libitum.
+Experimental animals: Mature Swiss mice (Mus musculus) weighing 25-35 g of either sex obtained from the animal house of the Department of Pharmacology & Toxicology, Faculty of Pharmacy, University of Benin, was used.
+Mice were housed in plastic cages with sawdust as beddings and kept in a room with controlled temperature (25 °C) under a 12: 12-hour light/dark cycle and free access to food and water supplied ad libitum.
 Before use, mice were left to acclimatize for two weeks.
 All described were reviewed and approved by the ethics committee.